rozhkovdmitrii/haffman/libs/googletest/googlemock/docs/CookBook.md

   ::testing::FLAGS_gmock_verbose = "error";
 ```

-Now, judiciously use the right flag to enable Google Mock serve you better!
+Now, judiciously use the right flag to setEnabled Google Mock serve you better!

 ## Gaining Super Vision into Mock Calls ##